Nashville Predators: Jersey and logo

 In the 2017–18 season the Predators changed their uniform style to fit with the new Adidas template.
 While the gold home uniforms received minimal alterations, the away white uniforms featured more gold accents in the sleeves, shoulders and tail while navy was relegated to trim color.

-The Predators unveiled a special edition uniform for the 2020 NHL Winter Classic, featuring a design inspired from the uniforms of the defunct EHL team Nashville Dixie Flyers.
+The Predators unveiled a special edition uniform for the 2020 Winter Classic, featuring a design inspired from the uniforms of the defunct EHL team Nashville Dixie Flyers.
 Heavy gold stripes with navy trim adorn the chest and sleeves while a script rendition of the team name was inserted to the gold chest stripe.
 A navy felt-rendered saber-toothed cat logo was also added on the left shoulder.

 In the 2020–21 season, the Predators released a special "Reverse Retro" alternate uniform, using the design they wore from 1998 to 2007.
 However, gold was used as the base color while navy was relegated to trim color.

-For the 2022 NHL Stadium Series, the Predators released a navy uniform with a thick gold stripe in front.
+For the 2022 Stadium Series, the Predators released a navy uniform with a thick gold stripe in front.
 The "Smashville" moniker in large navy letters along with the navy "guitar pick" alternate logo was emblazoned inside the gold stripe.
 Numbers were enlarged for visibility purposes.

 A second "Reverse Retro" uniform was released in the 2022–23 season, using the 2001 to 2007 alternate uniform but with the current athletic gold in place of mustard gold.

+Mascot

+The mascot of the team is an anthropomorphic saber-toothed tiger named Gnash.